ethereum-optimism/specs/meta/OP Mainnet: release flow explained (high-level overview).md

 - [ ]  Create a governance proposal using the template below
     - Upgrade proposals need to point at some feature-complete, frozen body of code — can be a git tag, specific commit, etc
-- [ ]  Post the proposal on the Governance forums as a draft under the your name
+- [ ]  Post the proposal on the Governance forums as a draft under your name
 - [ ]  FND will seek out the 4 delegates to approve the proposal for a vote

 ### Governance Proposal Template